|(a) General requirements. Students shall be awarded

 skills and unintentional injury.
 The student identifies and demonstrates

 safety and first aid knowledge to prevent and treat injuries.
 The

-student is expected to demonstrate basic first-aid procedures, including
+student is expected to discuss risk-taking behaviors, including driving

 home, school, and community climate.
 The student understands that